joseasoler/trading-options/README.md

 ### Mod compatibility

-Trading Options is compatible with all mods that change the stock of a trader.
-The changes stack.
+Trading Options is compatible with storytellers from all mods.
+Trading Options is compatible with all mods that change the stock of a trader; the changes stack.
 Trading Options may be incompatible with any mod that changes trader frequency.

 **Compatibility with Combat Extended:** Check the official [Supported Third-Party Mods](url=https://github.com/CombatExtended-Continued/CombatExtended/blob/Development/SupportedThirdPartyMods.md) list in the Combat Extended documentation.